 Katayama was not very happy at Nissan, where he had until recently been manager of advertising.
-Nissan was an extremely conservative company even by Japanese standards, driven more by union cronyism than any love of cars.
+Nissan was an extremely conservative company even by Japanese standards, driven in that era more by cronyism than any love of cars.
 Katayama had become frustrated with the company’s stodgy management, which considered him something of a rebel.
-He had managed to antagonize several members of Japan’s Miyake labor union, making himself a variety of powerful enemies.
-Many Nissan middle managers were union members, and union loyalists tended to have favored positions whether they were qualified for them or not.
+He had managed to antagonize several members of the company’s management union, making himself a variety of powerful enemies; union loyalists tended to have favored positions whether they were qualified for them or not.
 Although Katayama was an enthusiastic and inventive promoter, it would be fair to say that his talents were not widely appreciated by the home office.

-The subsequent Datsun 310, launched in 1959 and known in Japan as Bluebird, was a little bit better, but still far from inspiring.
+The subsequent Datsun 310, launched in 1959 and known in Japan as Datsun Bluebird, was a little bit better, but still not a compelling proposition for American buyers.
 By the time it arrived, American buyers looking for a frugal and practical small car had many alternatives, including the new Ford Falcon, Chevrolet Corvair, and Plymouth Valiant.
 Those six-cylinder compacts weren’t as thrifty as the Datsun or its small, European peers, but they had the advantage of familiar nameplates and a far more extensive dealer network.
 (We don’t know why Nissan didn’t create a LHD version of its bigger Cedric sedan, which would still have been a compact by U.S. standards, but had a bigger, 1,488 cc (91 cu. in.) engine and better performance.)

 THE BMW 1602

-In the early sixties, few Americans expected much from small, cheap, imported sedans, beyond low price and good fuel economy; cars like the original Mini Cooper or Lotus Cortina hadn’t made much impression in the U.S. Thus, the arrival in 1966 of the compact BMW 1600-2 was something of a shock.
+In the early sixties, few Americans expected much from small, cheap, imported sedans beyond low price and good fuel economy; cars like the original Mini Cooper or Lotus Cortina hadn’t made much impression in the U.S. Thus, the arrival in 1966 of the compact BMW 1600-2 was something of a shock.
 The 1600-2 (or 1602) was a shorter, cheaper version of BMW’s mid-size “New Class” sedan of 1963 vintage.
-It had a 1,573 cc (97 cu. in.)
-SOHC four-cylinder engine; an all-synchro four-speed transmission; front disc brakes; and fully independent suspension, with MacPherson struts in front and semi-trailing arms in back.
+The smaller car featured a 1,573 cc (97 cu. in.)
+SOHC four-cylinder engine; an all-synchro four-speed transmission; front disc brakes; and fully independent suspension with MacPherson struts in front and semi-trailing arms in back.

-This was fairly advanced hardware for the time, and it paid dividends in performance.
-The BMW 1602 could accelerate from 0-60 mph (0-97 km/h) in 11–12 seconds, a top speed of around 100 mph (161 km/h)) was unexceptional, but it rivaled many contemporary V8-powered American sedans, but gentler driving could return up to 28 mpg (8.4 L/100 km).
-With a base price starting at $2,477 POE New York, the 1602 wasn’t much more expensive than a six-cylinder Ford Mustang, which was slower, thirstier, and clumsier.
-The BMW was compact but roomy, peppy but economical, and built with typically German thoroughness.
+This was fairly advanced hardware for the time and it paid dividends in performance.
+Compared to contemporary muscle cars, the 1602’s performance (0-60 mph (0-97 km/h) in 11–12 seconds, a top speed of around 100 mph (161 km/h)) was unexceptional, but it rivaled many contemporary V8-powered American sedans while also returning up to 28 mpg (8.4 L/100 km).
+Better still, with a base price starting at $2,477 POE New York, the 1602 wasn’t much more expensive than a six-cylinder Ford Mustang, which was slower, thirstier, and clumsier.
+The BMW was small but roomy, peppy but economical, and built with typically German thoroughness.

-The 1602 immediately won rave reviews from car magazines like Car and Driver, which anointed it the best compact sedan they’d ever driven.
-The 1602’s market penetration was ultimately limited by a smallish dealer network and a series of currency revaluations that pushed its price out of the bargain realm, but it raised the bar for what an affordable, compact sedan could be.
+The 1602 immediately won rave reviews from car magazines like Car and Driver, which anointed it the world’s best-driving compact sedan.
+The 1602’s market penetration was ultimately limited by a smallish dealer network and a series of currency revaluations that pushed its price out of the bargain realm, but it raised the bar for what an affordable compact sedan could be.

 THE DATSUN 510 GOES RACING

-By 1972, Datsun’s competition was beginning to catch up, as Car and Driver noted in a 1972 “showroom stock” track test that included rivals like the Toyota Corolla and Chevrolet Vega.
-The magazine found the Datsun 510′s power marginal and its handling somewhat sloppy, with so-so grip and a penchant for abrupt transitions in extremis, so-so outright grip, and mediocre power.
+By 1972, however, Datsun’s competition was beginning to catch up.
+A 1972 “Showroom Stock” track test conducted by Car and Driver pitted the 510 against rivals like the smaller Toyota Corolla and the newer Chevrolet Vega, the Datsun showed its age, suffering comparatively sloppy handling (with a penchant for abrupt transitions in extremis, so-so outright grip, and mediocre power.
 The 510 was still a good car, but it was past its prime.

 Still, the 510 had served its purpose.
-By the time production ended in November 1972, Datsun had sold more than 1.5 million of them, about 400,000 of them.
-Katayama had been vindicated.
+By the time production ended in November 1972, Datsun had sold more than 1.5 million of them, about 400,000 of those in the U.S.

-Nissan moved on to newer and bigger Datsuns, but the original 510 found its second wind in the mid-seventies.
-Like the “Tri-Five” Chevrolets before it or the Honda Civic 25 years later, it became a popular basis for hot rodding.
-Datsun 510s were cheap, sturdy, and infinitely modifiable.
+The original 510, meanwhile, found its second wind in the mid-seventies.
+Like the “Tri-Five” Chevrolets before it or the Honda Civic 25 years later, it became a popular basis for hot-rodding.
+Datsun 510s were cheap, sturdy, and almost infinitely modifiable.
 Not only was there a lot of competition and semi-competition hardware already available, later, more powerful iterations of the L-series engine could be swapped in very easily.
-Of course, for some people that’s never enough.
-Over the years, there have been 510s with turbos, six-cylinder engines, V8s, and even Mazda rotary engines.
-Today, it’s rare to find a surviving 510 in original condition, and if you see one, it probably has a lot more suds than when it left the factory.
+Of course, for some people that’s never enough, so over the years, there have been 510s with turbos, six-cylinder engines, V8s, and even Mazda rotary engines.
+Today, it’s rare to find a surviving 510 in original condition and even stock-looking examples are likely to have a lot more suds than when they left the factory.

-The original Datsun 510 is not well remembered today, perhaps because it was overshadowed by Yutaka Katayama’s next and greatest triumph, the Datsun 240Z sports car.
+The original Datsun 510 is not well-remembered today, perhaps because it was overshadowed by Katayama’s next and greatest triumph, the Datsun 240Z sports car.
 The 510 is routinely, if unjustly, omitted from surveys of the most important cars of the past century.
 Nonetheless, the importance of the 510, at least as regards the position of Japanese cars in the U.S., is difficult to overstate.
-It laid out the basic formula that would bring Japanese automakers like Honda to the forefront in later years: compact cars that were economical, well built, nimble, and fun to drive.
-The 510, like an early Porsche, was far from perfect, but it was a solid foundation on which to build, which the Japanese automakers proceeded to do most assiduously.
+It laid out the basic formula that would bring Japanese automakers to the forefront in later years: (relatively) compact cars that were well-built, reliable, economical, and appealing at competitive if not necessarily rock-bottom prices.
+The 510 was far from perfect, but it was a solid foundation on which to build, which the major Japanese automakers (not just Nissan) proceeded to do most assiduously.

 As for Yutaka Katayama, Nissan finally ‘rehabilitated’ him during the early part of Carlos Ghosn’s regime, when a Katayama look-alike was featured in a number of Nissan TV spots.
 Katayama was inducted into the Automotive Hall of Fame in 1998 and Nissan’s press and historical materials now describe him with some reverence.
-He was present at the launch of the new Nissan Z in 2003, and in January 2005, he issued an open letter about the 35th anniversary of the original Z. He celebrated his 100th birthday on September 5, 2009.
+He was present at the launch of the new Nissan Z in 2003 and in January 2005 issued an open letter about the 35th anniversary of the original Z. He celebrated his 100th birthday on September 5, 2009.
 He died four and a half years later at the remarkable age of 105.

 Over the years, automotive pundits have proclaimed many automobiles “the car of the future,” and they’ve often been wrong.
 The Datsun 510, however, was the real thing.
-None of its features was technically innovative, nor was its stylistically groundbreaking, but in its concept and conception, it really was the shape of things to come.
+None of its features was technically innovative, nor was it stylistically groundbreaking, but in its concept and execution, it really was the shape of things to come.